 |Your sick time balances will be honored.
 Please contact your benefits office to notify us of your return.|

 The RF Employee Self Service portal is where you can manage most of your employment tasks online.
 Start by setting up your account:

 The Research Foundation Employee Self Service portal offers many features:

-The Research Foundation offers three health insurance plans that provides hospital, medical and prescription drug benefits for regular employees and their eligible dependents.
-The plan allows you to choose among two Empire Blue Cross Preferred Provider Organization (PPO) Plans as well as an HMO plan through Independent Health.
-No matter which health insurance plan you choose your unmarried dependent children are covered until age 26, and all preexisting conditions are covered.
+The Research Foundation offers three health insurance plans that provide hospital, medical, and prescription drug benefits for regular employees and their eligible dependents.
+The plan allows you to choose between two Empire Blue Cross Preferred Provider Organization (PPO) Plans and an HMO plan through Independent Health.
+Regardless of your health insurance plan, your unmarried dependent children are covered until age 26, and all preexisting conditions are covered.
 The Research Foundation pays 85% of your employee premium and 70% of your dependents' premium.

 |Employee Only||Employee & Child(ren)||Employee & Spouse||Employee & Family |

 |Employee Only||Employee + 1 dependent||Employee + 2 or more dependents|